-Here’s the Deal With Boxing Day, a Mysterious but Very Real Holiday
+Here’s the Deal with Boxing Day, a Mysterious but Very Real Holiday

 This holiday season, like every other, we’ll all participate in the unspoken public charade that we know what’s going on with the day after Christmas.
 Not the Kwanzaa part, or the part about it being my birthday (thank you!), but the part about it being Boxing Day.

-There’s not one agreed-upon origin story for Boxing Day -- the deeper you dig, the greater the confusion.
-What we know for sure is that the holiday originated in Britain, back in medieval times.
+There’s not one agreed-upon origin story for Boxing Day—the deeper you dig, the greater the confusion.
+What we know for sure is that the holiday originated in Britain, all the way back in medieval times.

-OK that’s nice but is there boxing?
-As in, the sport?Having been born on Boxing Day, I’ve fielded more Boxing Day-related questions than the average American.
-The first thing people in the States say, in my experience, is that they know Boxing Day has something to do with boxing -- the act of putting stuff in boxes, and not boxing, the sport -- but even that’s not really true.
+Having been born on Boxing Day, I’ve fielded more Boxing Day-related questions than the average American.
+The first thing people in the States say, in my experience, is that they know Boxing Day has something to do with boxing—the act of putting stuff in boxes, and not boxing, the sport—but even that’s not really true.

-Jack Johnson became the first black world heavyweight champion on Boxing Day, 1908.
+Jack Johnson became the first Black world heavyweight champion on Boxing Day, 1908.
 Half a dozen African Commonwealth nations schedule fights on December 26 to mark the occasion.
-And watching sporting events is one of the holiday’s most notable traditions around the world -- Boxing Day is known for soccer (UK), ice hockey (Canada), cricket (Australia and New Zealand), horse racing (Australia, New Zealand, and the UK), yacht racing (Australia), and fox hunting (UK).
+And watching sporting events is one of the holiday’s most notable traditions around the world—Boxing Day is known for soccer (UK), ice hockey (Canada), cricket (Australia and New Zealand), horse racing (Australia, New Zealand, and the UK), yacht racing (Australia), and fox hunting (UK).

 In the more developed countries that celebrate Boxing Day, it’s primarily associated with shopping.
-For the UK, Australia, New Zealand, and Canada, Boxing Day is to Christmas what Black Friday is to Thanksgiving here in the States.
+For the UK, Australia, New Zealand, and Canada, Boxing Day is to Christmas what Black Friday is to Thanksgiving here in the US.
 But it’s not just about pushing your fellow citizens out of the way as you grab discounted electronics that you don’t really need but will damn well get anyway.
 For many people, it’s a post-Christmas chance to stay home and actually relax, play with their new toys, and watch a movie, maybe.
 Or just stuff themselves with leftovers.

-In Caribbean regions that were once under British rule, the charity box exchange on December 26 wasn’t between aristocrats and employees -- it was between slave-owners and their slaves.
+In Caribbean regions that were once under British rule, the charity box exchange on December 26 wasn’t between aristocrats and employees—it was between slave-owners and their slaves.
 Boxing Day was likely the only day off from forced labor that slaves received all year.
 Among their descendants, December 26 has become a dance party, a day of artistic expression, and a celebration of Afro-Caribbean culture.

 Boxing Day in Bermuda belongs to the Gombey dance troupes.
 Gombey, the Bantu word for “rhythm,” is a traditional dance performance dating back to the first African slaves the British brought to the Caribbean.
 Boxing Day, along with maybe New Year’s Day, was the only day the Gombey dance was allowed to be performed.
-The masquerade element of street dances and parades like this also dates back to this era -- it granted dancers a degree of anonymity.
+The masquerade element of street dances and parades like this also dates back to this era—it granted dancers a degree of anonymity.
 These days the Gombey troupes dance on other holidays and at special events too, but Boxing Day is the Big One.

 In the Bahamas, Boxing Day was the day slave owners gave their slaves wooden boxes filled with leftovers from the day before.
 And it was one of the few, if not the only, days of rest.
 Today, that tradition has grown into an annual celebration of black Caribbean Garifuna culture: the wild and colorful street carnival, Junkanoo.
 The festivities kick off on Boxing Day and continue into the new year.

-Over in Belize, you get the same masquerade-filled rhythmic Garifuna dance party, but here it’s called Jonkonnu.
+Over in Belize, you get the same masquerade-filled rhythmic Garifuna dance party, but here, it’s called Jonkonnu.
 The spelling may vary, but the origins are the same: slaves filling a rare day of leisure with music and dance.
 Jamaica (where the same style of festival is known as John Canoe; again, there are lots of spellings) has cultivated its own marquee tradition: pantomime.
 This kind of musical comedy comes from the Brits, but it’s Jamaicans who elevated it.
 The National Pantomime Season commences on Boxing Day each year.

 In Turks and Caicos, the masquerade tradition became what’s today known as just “Masses.”
 Here, the Maskanoo festival is celebrated with elaborate costumes, street dancing, and live music all across the islands.
-It remains joyously uncommercialized, for now.
+It remains joyously non-commercialized, for now.
 The Boxing Day street parade in Trinidad & Tobago is J’ouvert, which in this case is the opening party of the larger celebration of Carnival.